Doctors Note Logo

 The Caffeine Cut-off: Why Your 2 PM Coffee is Keeping You Awake

-Caffeine’s 5–6 hour half-life means a 2 PM coffee can still heighten alertness by bedtime, increasing sleep latency and reducing total and deep sleep.
-To protect your rest, aim to finish all caffeinated beverages at least 8–10 hours before lights-out and track your intake against your sleep quality.
+Caffeine has a 5–6 hour half-life, meaning a 2 PM coffee can still boost alertness at bedtime, increasing sleep latency and reducing total and deep sleep.
+To protect your rest, finish all caffeinated drinks at least 8–10 hours before bed and track your intake against sleep quality.

 answer background